03 6226 2143

-Get Involved - Urban & Regional Planners & Built Environment Professionals
+Urban and Regional Planners and other Built Environment Professionals

 About the Project

-The purpose of this research project is to identify how we can better plan communities to be more inclusive for all people.
-The project has a particular focus on people with disabilities, chronic illness and mental illness of all ages in regions and urban-rural fringe areas.
-This project is occurring over three years finishing end of 2023.
+Overall the project wants to show how we can plan communities to be more inclusive of people with disabilities, chronic illness and mental illness of all ages, particularly in urban-rural fringe and regional areas.

-to understand how access and inclusion is currently applied in practice,
+understand how access and inclusion is currently incorporated in practice,

-to identify what is needed short to long term to help make inclusion an everyday practise.
+identify opportunities and what is needed (short to long term) to help make inclusion an everyday practise.

-We are interested in understanding the experiences across various roles including strategic planning, statutory planning-development assessments, spatial planning, local and regional planning, infrastructure, transport, open space and urban design, and community planning.
+Any role - including strategic planning, statutory planning-development, spatial planning, place making, infrastructure, transport, open space and urban design, and community planning.

-Submit a practise-led case example of doing inclusion (15-20mins) using an online or word template.
+Submit a practise example of doing inclusion using the online or word template.
 This is like a brief award submission.
+This could take around 15 mins.
 There is also an option of a follow up interview.